style-hook/babel-plugin-style-hook/README.md

 Now you don't need to install it extra.

-In sure you had installed style-hook, then add it to your babel configuration:
+In sure you had installed style-hook *@^1.3.2*, then add it to your babel configuration:

 ```json
 {